cupcakearmy/glyphance/README.md

 # Glyphance

+<kbd>/ɡlɪfhɑːns/</kdb>

-This is a CLI utility that help reduce load times and bytes by splitting typography files into smaller chunks for different alphabets automatically _without the tears_.
+This is a CLI utility that help reduce load times and bytes by splitting typography files into smaller chunks for different unicode ranges automatically _without the tears_.

 ## 🌈 Features

 - Configurable.
 - Config driven.
-- Docker image, no install required.
+- Docker image, no local install required.
+- Outputs `woff2`.
+- Provides a generated CSS file to simply include.

 ## 🚀 Quickstart